valolang/valo/README.md

 </p>

 > [!NOTE]
-> Note that Valo is [not ready for use](#project-status).
+> Valo is experimental and not production-ready yet.
+APIs, syntax, runtime behavior, and compatibility details may change quickly.

 ## What is Valo?

 **Valo** is a modern Basic-inspired programming language and runtime built in Rust.

+The original idea behind Valo was simple: **what if VBA had its own Node.js moment?**

+JavaScript was once mostly tied to the browser.
+Node.js made it possible to use JavaScript almost anywhere: servers, CLIs, automation, tooling, desktop workflows, build systems, and more.

+Valo is exploring a similar direction for VBA-style programming.

-It is designed as a standalone evolution path for VBA-style development: familiar enough for VBA and Visual Basic developers, but with modern language features, a clean runtime, professional diagnostics, modules, a REPL, and a growing standard runtime surface.
+It is designed as a standalone evolution path for Basic/VBA-style development: familiar enough for VBA, VB6, and Visual Basic developers, but with modern language features, a clean runtime, professional diagnostics, modules, FFI, a REPL, release packaging, and a growing standard runtime surface.

 Valo supports two complementary modes:

-- **`.valo`**: native Valo syntax for modern development.
+- **`.valo`**: native Valo syntax for modern Basic-style development.
-- **`.bas` / `.cls`**: VBA compatibility mode for migrating and running existing Basic-style code.
+- **`.bas` / `.cls`**: VBA compatibility mode for migrating and running existing Basic-style modules and classes.

 Valo is not Office automation.
 It is a standalone language/runtime that gives Basic-style programming a modern foundation outside of Excel, Access, COM, and the VBA editor.